ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 grouping maps to the "service-instance" leaf-list of the "incident-info" grouping in 'ietf-incident' YANG module.
 Thus, preserving the mapping between relevant-state notification id, service id and hostname in the network where the outlier was detected.
+Note that anomaly confidence and concern scores are not carried into probable-cause-info and that consumers MUST NOT infer confidence from the presence of a probable cause.

 # Implementation Status